 In some cases, you may not be a good candidate, even with a bone graft ability.
 This is decided on a case-by-case basis and each dentist uses specific criteria to make a decision.

 Take note that if this is the case, you do have options.
-A bone graft might require additional time, but it could be the solution to make dental implants work for you.
+Bone grafting might require additional time, but it could be the solution to make dental implants work for you.
 Work with your dental provider to determine the best solution.